 Rob McLaughlin has been teaching at SHS since 1997.
 He is currently teaching Economics and Personal Money Management.
 Mr. McLaughlin earned his Bachelor’s Degree in Business Administration from Providence College and his Business Education Teaching Certificate from New Hampshire College (Southern New Hampshire University).
 Mr. McLaughlin lives in Salem with his wife, Kristen, and two children, Matt and Caitlin.
 He has also been the SHS Boys Varsity Basketball Coach since 2010 and has coached a variety of other sports during his tenure at SHS.
 Outside of school, Mr. McLaughlin enjoys spending time with his family and runs the “Blue Devil Basketball Camp” each summer.

 Craig Robinson has been teaching at SHS since 1999.
-Craig was in the SHS math Department for his first two years, and has been in the SHS Business Department since 2001.
+Craig was in the SHS math Department for his first two years and has been in the SHS Business Department since 2001.
 He earned a Bachelor's Degree in Marketing from Michigan State University in 1998, and continues to be an avid supporter of their sports teams!
 He also earned a Master's Degree in Secondary Education from Rivier College.
-Craig resides in Danville, NH with his wife Kathryn who he just celebrated his 10th year Anniversary with, and his six year old first-grade daughter named Abigail.
-When Craig is not at SHS he enjoys running, playing tennis, and pretending to be a good golfer:)
+Craig resides in Danville, NH with his wife, Kathryn, and daughter, Abigail.
+When Craig is not at SHS he enjoys running, playing tennis, and attending Abigail’s numerous activities.

 Susan Torrisi has been teaching at SHS since 1998.
 She is currently teaching Economics, Accounting, Business Principles, and Business Management.
 She has her Bachelor’s Degree from Salem State College and her Master’s Degree from Southern New Hampshire University.
 She also worked at Nashoba Regional High School for 5 years prior to SHS.
 Ms. Torrisi lives in Salem and enjoys golfing, biking, and spending time with her three children.

-This is Katie Vandervelde's first year in the business program at SHS.
-She earned her Bachelor’s Degree in Business Administration from Merrimack College.
+Katie Vandervelde earned her Bachelor’s Degree in Business Administration from Merrimack College.
 She then earned her Master’s degree in Education from Rivier University.
 Katie recently moved to Salem with her husband and is looking forward to becoming more connected with the community.
 In her free time Katie enjoys mountain biking with her dog Wellie and spending time with her family.